rewong03/xtract-container-service/README.md

         aws configure

-2. Next, create a PostgreSQL database in AWS RDS and store the following in a file named `database.ini:`
+2. Next, create a PostgreSQL database in AWS RDS and store the following in a file named `database.ini`:

         [postgresql]
         host=YOUR_HOST_ADRESS